anish2410461/AI-Resume-Screening-System-/README.md

 AI Resume Screening System

-An AI-powered Resume Screening System built using Zoho Creator to help recruiters efficiently manage job applications and automatically evaluate candidates based on their skills and experience.
+AI Resume Screening System is a low-code recruitment management application built using Zoho Creator that helps recruiters automate resume screening and candidate evaluation.

-The system allows recruiters to post job openings, candidates to upload resumes, and the platform automatically analyzes and ranks applicants using AI-based evaluation logic.
+The system allows recruiters to create job openings, candidates to apply with resumes, and automatically evaluates applicants based on skills, experience, and job requirements.

-Project Overview
+Project Objective

-Recruitment teams often receive hundreds of resumes for a single job opening.
-Manually reviewing these resumes is time-consuming and inefficient.
+Recruiters often receive hundreds of resumes for a single job role.
+Manually reviewing them is time-consuming.

-The AI Resume Screening System automates this process by:

-Collecting candidate applications

-Extracting candidate skills and experience
+This project aims to:

+Automate resume screening

-Comparing them with job requirements
+Rank candidates based on job requirements

-Automatically ranking candidates

-Helping recruiters shortlist the best applicants
+Help recruiters identify the best applicants quickly

-This application demonstrates how low-code platforms like Zoho Creator can be used to build intelligent business applications.
+Demonstrate how AI and low-code development can improve recruitment workflows

-Key Features
+Features
 Job Management

-Recruiters can create and manage job openings including job descriptions, required skills, and minimum experience.
+Recruiters can create and manage job openings with detailed descriptions and skill requirements.

-Resume Submission
+Candidate Application

-Candidates can apply for jobs and upload their resumes directly through the application.
+Candidates can submit applications and upload resumes.

-AI-Based Resume Analysis
+Resume Evaluation

-The system analyzes resumes and compares them with job requirements to generate a candidate suitability score.
+The system evaluates candidates based on skills and experience.

 Candidate Ranking

-Applicants are automatically ranked based on their evaluation score.
+Applicants are automatically ranked according to their evaluation scores.

 Recruiter Dashboard

-Recruiters can view:
+Recruiters can monitor:

+Total job openings

 Total applications

-Job openings

 Top candidates

-Application statistics
+Recruitment statistics

-Automated Notifications
+Notifications

-Recruiters receive notifications when new candidates apply for a job.
+Recruiters receive alerts when new candidates apply.

 System Modules
-1. Recruiter Management
+Recruiter Module

-Stores recruiter details and manages job postings.
+Manages recruiter information and job postings.

-Fields
+Fields:

 Recruiter ID